27 Tips and Tricks for a Stress-Free Holiday Season

 21. Use bread to clean up broken ornaments or glass.

 Whether you drop an ornament or your party guest drops a glass, don't reach for the vacuum—the glass can damage it.
 Instead, reach for the bread bag: After sweeping up the big pieces with a broom, you can easily clean up tiny shards with a slice of bread; just press the slice onto the floor where the glass was shattered, then toss it out.

+When the holidays are over, prepare yourself for a stress-free season next year with a little prep work.
 Christmas lights are a pain to untangle every year.
 Instead of messing around with a rat’s nest, wrap your lights around a plastic coat hanger or cardboard paper towel roll.
 It will be easier to untangle and unwrap as you string them on a Christmas tree or window.
 Be sure to plug the ends into each other to keep your lights secure and tangle free.